Home

 Knowledge:

-Upon completion of the degree, the candidate shall:
+On completion of the degree, graduates will:

 Skills:

-• work independently with theoretical, analytical and practical problem solving, based on existing theories, methodologies and interpretations within psychology.
+- work independently with theoretical, analytical and practical problem solving, based on existing theories, methodologies and interpretations within psychology

-• undertake an independent research or development project under academic supervision and in line with current research ethical norms and rules.
+- undertake an independent research or development project under academic supervision and in line with current research ethical norms and rules

 General competence:

-• be able to apply qualitative and quantitative approaches to research
+- apply qualitative and quantitative approaches to research

-• manage large digital datasets
+- process large digital datasets

 Admission Requirements

-Admission to the master's programme in psychology requires a completed bachelor's degree:
+Admission to the master¿s programme in psychology requires a completed bachelor's degree:

-• You must have an average grade of at least C on the credits you are using as a basis for admission (90 credits)
+- You must have an average grade of at least C on the credits you are using as a basis for admission (90 credits).

 For the programme option "behaviour and neuroscience", the following requirements for admission apply:

-Bachelor's degrees from UiB that qualify:
+Bachelor¿s degrees from UiB that qualify:

 Recommended previous knowledge